keboola/developers-docs/extend/generic-extractor/api/index.md

 ## Base URL
 The `baseUrl` configuration defines the URL to which the API requests should be sent to.
-We recommend that the URL ends with slash so that the `jobs.endpoint` can be set easily.
+We recommend that the URL ends with a slash so that the `jobs.endpoint` can be set easily.
-See the [`endpoint` configuration](/extend/generic-extractor/jobs/#endpoint) for detailed description how `api.baseUrl` and `jobs.endpoint` work together.
+See the [`endpoint` configuration](/extend/generic-extractor/jobs/#endpoint) for a detailed description of how `api.baseUrl` and `jobs.endpoint` work together.

 ## Pagination